fwong03/celery/docs/userguide/calling.rst

     See the :setting:`broker_pool_limit` setting for more information.

-You can handle the connection manually by creating a
+You can handle a connection manually by creating a
 publisher:

 .. code-block:: python